PepsiCo (NASDAQ:PEP) Issues FY 2021 Earnings Guidance

-PepsiCo (NASDAQ:PEP) updated its FY 2021 earnings guidance on Tuesday.
-The company provided EPS guidance of $6.200-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $6.240.
+PepsiCo (NASDAQ:PEP) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $6.200-$ for the period, compared to the Thomson Reuters consensus estimate of $6.240.
 The company issued revenue guidance of -.

-Several brokerages recently weighed in on PEP.
-Guggenheim increased their price objective on shares of PepsiCo from $171.00 to $175.00 and gave the company a buy rating in a report on Tuesday, September 21st.
-Wells Fargo & Company increased their target price on shares of PepsiCo from $147.00 to $160.00 and gave the stock an equal weight rating in a report on Wednesday, July 14th.
-Citigroup increased their target price on shares of PepsiCo from $162.00 to $176.00 and gave the stock a buy rating in a report on Wednesday, July 14th.
-UBS Group increased their price objective on shares of PepsiCo from $170.00 to $172.00 and gave the stock a buy rating in a research report on Wednesday, October 6th.
-Finally, Barclays increased their price objective on shares of PepsiCo from $165.00 to $168.00 and gave the stock an overweight rating in a research report on Thursday, October 7th.
-One analyst has rated the stock with a sell rating, seven have assigned a hold rating and six have given a buy rating to the stock.
-Based on data from MarketBeat, PepsiCo has a consensus rating of Hold and a consensus target price of $162.86.
+PepsiCo (NASDAQ:PEP) last released its earnings results on Monday, October 4th.
+The company reported $1.79 earnings per share for the quarter, beating the Zacks’ consensus estimate of $1.73 by $0.06.
+The firm had revenue of $20.19 billion during the quarter, compared to the consensus estimate of $19.39 billion.
+PepsiCo had a net margin of 11.01% and a return on equity of 59.56%.
+The company’s revenue was up 11.6% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $1.66 EPS.
+Equities analysts expect that PepsiCo will post 6.24 EPS for the current fiscal year.

+In other PepsiCo news, CFO Hugh F. Johnston sold 37,266 shares of the firm’s stock in a transaction that occurred on Thursday, October 21st.
+The shares were sold at an average price of $160.30, for a total transaction of $5,973,739.80.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Company insiders own 0.14% of the company’s stock.

-A hedge fund recently bought a new stake in PepsiCo stock.
-OLD Mission Capital LLC bought a new stake in PepsiCo, Inc. (NASDAQ:PEP) in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund bought 1,848 shares of the company’s stock, valued at approximately $256,000.
-Institutional investors own 70.55% of the company’s stock.
+An institutional investor recently bought a new position in PepsiCo stock.
+OLD Mission Capital LLC purchased a new position in shares of PepsiCo, Inc. (NASDAQ:PEP) during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor purchased 1,848 shares of the company’s stock, valued at approximately $256,000.
+70.55% of the stock is owned by hedge funds and other institutional investors.

 PepsiCo, Inc engages in the manufacture, marketing, distribution and sale of beverages, food, and snacks.
 It is a food and beverage company with a complementary portfolio of brands, including Frito-Lay, Gatorade, Pepsi-Cola, Quaker, and Tropicana.
 It operates through the following business segments: Frito-Lay North America; Quaker Foods North America; PepsiCo Beverages North America; Latin America; Europe; and Africa, Middle East and South Asia The Frito-Lay North America segment markets, distributes, and sells snack foods under the Lay’s, Doritos, Cheetos, Tostitos, Fritos, Ruffles, and Santitas brands.